ecomfe/veui-docs/one/docs/en-US/getting-started/index.md

 # Getting started

 :::tip
-To make VEUI works in your project, please install and configure according to **all** of the following steps.
+To use VEUI in your project, please follow the steps below for **all** installation and configuration.
 :::

 ## Installation

-After scaffolding the project with Vue CLI, run the following under the its root directory:
+After creating a project using Vue CLI, run the following command in the project root directory:

 ```sh
 npm i --save veui veui-theme-dls